Syslifters/sysreptor/docs/docs/setup/installation.md

     curl -fsSL https://get.docker.com | sudo bash
     ```

+    Make sure your user is allowed to use Docker.
+For this, you can add your user to the docker group:

+    ```shell
+    sudo groupadd docker 2>/dev/null  # Creates the Docker group if it doesn't exist sudo usermod -aG docker $USER  # Add the current user to the Docker group newgrp -  # Instantly apply the group membership
+    ```

     Download and extract the latest SysReptor setup files:

     ```shell
     curl -s -L --output sysreptor.tar.gz https://github.com/syslifters/sysreptor/releases/latest/download/setup.tar.gz
     tar xzf sysreptor.tar.gz